TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

-If you have installed another version of Python and added it to your ``PATH`` variable, it will be available as ``python.exe`` rather than the one from the Microsoft Store.
+If you have installed another version of Python and added it to your ``PATH`` variable, it will be available as ``python.exe`` rather than the one kutoka the Microsoft Store.
 To access the new installation, use ``python3.exe`` or ``python3.x.exe``.

 To remove Python, open Settings and use Apps and Features, or else find